BinarCode/laravel-restify/docs/docs/4.0/repository-pattern/field.md

 }
 ```

+### Paginate

 `HasMany` field returns 15 entries in the `relationships`.
-This could be customizable from the repository class using:
+This could be customizable from the repository (the repository being in this case the class of the related resource) class using:

 ```php
 public static $defaultRelatablePerPage = 100;